Shicheng-Guo/BIS180L_web/_posts/2019-04-11-0-bash_for_loops.md

         echo {$fruit}s
     end

-The curly brackets are used to help bash distinguish between the variable name `fruit` and the text we want to add `s`
+The curly brackets are used to help fish distinguish between the variable name `fruit` and the text we want to add `s`.  `bash` requires slightly different specifications of the curly brackets.
+If you are a `bash` user, see `bash` section below.

 __Exercise One__: Write a for loop to pluralize peach, tomato, potato (remember that these end in "es" when plural)